jrpotter/notebook/notes/combinatorics/combinations.md

 %%ANKI
 Basic
-*Why* are binomial coefficients "symmetric"
+*Why* are binomial coefficients "symmetric"?
 Back: The number of ways to choose $k$ objects is the same as the number of ways to *not* choose those $k$ objects.
 Reference: Oscar Levin, *Discrete Mathematics: An Open Introduction*, 3rd ed., n.d., [https://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf](https://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf).
 <!--ID: 1708368078729-->